How to Describe Your Daily Routine in German: 10 Must-know Verbs

 Let’s take a look at how daily routine vocabulary can be used in real life!
 Before we dive in, let’s go over a few “add-ons” necessary to hold everything together, some of which you saw demonstrated in the examples above.

 - Zeitadverbien (Temporal/Narration Adverbs): These important adverbs include Zuerst (first), Dann (then) and Danach (after that).
 Using these adverbs gives structure to your sentences.
-It also gives volume to your narration and makes your routine sound less boring/robotic.
 They begin the sentence and are followed by a verb.

 Zuerst stehe ich um 6 Uhr auf.
 (First, I wake up at 6:00.)